MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 252.
+Meeting Rooms
+Given an array of meeting time intervals where intervals[i] = [starti, endi], determine if a person could attend all meetings.

 # LeetCode 257: Binary Tree Paths
 Given the root of a binary tree, return all root-to-leaf paths in any order.
 A leaf is a node with no children.